-§ 76-¶ 314.-Large Communion.-Naturally you have grace and ease of manner, and in communicating your ideas or in expressing your witticisms, much of the pleasure is due to your habit of expression.
+§ 76-¶ 314.-Large COMMUNION.-Naturally you have grace and ease of manner, and in communicating your ideas of in expressing your witticisms, much of the pleasure is due to your habit of expression.

-¶ 315.-You have a little tendency to lose the more delicate essences of mirth in your disposition to overdraw your description or remarks.
+\P 315.-You have a little tendency to lose the more delicate essences of mirth in your disposition to overdraw your description or remarks.